Configuration¶

 ).
 All you need to do is specify the path

-you want to autoload via behat.yml
+you want to autoload via behat.php

 :